Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Introduction

 Despite its simplicity and broad applicability, as pointed out by \citet{cox1975note}, randomised procedures have obvious drawbacks.
 Firstly, the extra randomness hinders replication of the analysis, an issue that is particularly concerning in view of today's ``replication crisis'' in many scientific disciplines \citep{ioannidis2005most,open2015estimating,baker2016lid}.
 Although one may insist that the random seed used in a randomised algorithm should be part of the replication, when the substantive result of an analysis hinges on a particular seed, considering this as replicable is questionable.
-Moreover, although it is sometimes argued that replicability is less of an issue when the sample size is large, as we show below, it remains a problem when the effect size is moderate.
+Moreover, although it is sometimes argued that replicability is less of an issue when the sample size is large, as we show in \cref{ex:gauss-loc} below, it remains a problem when the effect size is moderate.

-A second major issue in the context of hypothesis testing is that when sampling or data-splitting is used in the construction of a test, we may expect a loss of power due to the sample not being fully utilised.
+A second major issue in the context of hypothesis testing is that when sampling or data-splitting is used in the construction of a test, we may expect a loss of power due to the sample not being fully utilised; see, e.g., \citet[Theorem 2.6]{kim2020dimension} for a concrete case.
 In the context of debiased machine learning, cross-fitting can sometimes be applied to alleviate the two drawbacks, to a certain extent.
-Under conditions, the per-fold estimates are asymptotically independent and jointly Gaussian, thus giving an approximately Gaussian final averaged statistic.
-However, in finite samples there can be visible correlations between these estimates resulting in under-coverage of standard confidence intervals; we discuss this further in \cref{sec:dml}.
+Ideally, the per-fold estimates are asymptotically independent and jointly Gaussian, thus giving an approximately Gaussian final averaged statistic.
+However, in finite samples or less ideal settings, these estimates are correlated and can result in under-coverage of standard confidence intervals; we discuss this further in \cref{sec:dml}.

 To illustrate the two main drawbacks mentioned above, consider the following toy example.